Australia storm sweeps three to their death as it pounds east coast

 Automated teller machines and point-of-sale banking services were also hit.

-A spokeswoman for the Port Authority of New South Wales state said Newcastle, the world's largest exit point for sea-borne thermal coal and used by global miners Glencore, Rio Tinto and Anglo American, was placed on restricted ship movements over the weekend but did not sustain any damage.
+A spokeswoman for the Port Authority of New South Wales state said Newcastle, the world's largest exit point for sea-borne thermal coal and used by global miners Glencore (GLEN.L), Rio Tinto (RIO.AX) (RIO.L) and Anglo American (AAL.L), was placed on restricted ship movements over the weekend but did not sustain any damage.

 "While some sites had minor production interruptions, none of these has impacted our contractual obligations or production forecasts," Glencore said.